 - Yellowing – when the mixture is not adjusted properly, the glue may yellow under UV, chemicals or radiation,

 - Mura effect – glue tensioning causing mechanical stress

 - Delamination of the module – shrinkage of the adhesive at high temperatures.

 We need to remember that good optical performance is not only a matter of aesthetics.
 Such treatment ensures the module is very rugged, thus shock, impact, and vibration resistant.

 On the other hand, good readability is the crucial parameter for safety issues – for example for displays mounted in vehicles, also perfect for hot-wet and cold-dry environments.

 This type of technology is getting more and more popular on the market, and so it becomes more cost-effective, also the production times curtails.
 Prices vary based on the size of the module, optical glass surface treatment, volume, and lead time.
 For optimal parameters, the price can fluctuate around a dozen USD.

-Contact us if you would like to add Optical Bonding to your display.
+Contact us if you would like a display with Optical Bonding.